The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 5.2 The Mass Prediction and RG Flow

-Using the standard relation m
+Using the standard continuous relation m

 h